Creatine and depression?

 What happens when you give creatine to these depressed little creatures?
 They get a new lease on life!
 They swim longer in forced swim tests (a classic test to assess depression in rodents - don't worry, we don't drown them) and seem more motivated.
 It's as if we've given them a boost!

-For example, a study carried out by Lyoo and his team in 2012 caused quite a stir.
+A study carried out by Lyoo and his team in 2012 caused quite a stir.
 They gave creatine to depressed women in addition to their usual antidepressant.
 What was the result?
 A much faster improvement in symptoms than in those taking only the antidepressant.
-Not bad, eh?
+Encouraging, isn't it?

 Generally, the study protocol looks like this: